 The eastern phoebe breeds in eastern North America, and then migrates to wintering grounds stretching from the southeastern United States all the way to southern Mexico.
 Being one of the first migrants to return to the breeding grounds once spring arrives, eastern phoebes will stay for around six months or more.

 Although they will build their nests in high branches and even holes in trees, one may commonly find their nests in places that have very firm support, such as barn cellars, sheds, and even under bridges.

-In fact, according to All about Birds by the Cornell Lab or ornithology, the uses of these structures allowed the eastern phoebe to tolerate the many landscape changes made by humans.
+In fact, according to the Cornell Lab of Ornithology, the uses of these structures allowed the eastern phoebe to tolerate the many landscape changes made by humans.

 Their nests are usually made of green moss and mud, and they may re-use their nest a second time during the breeding season, or may even build a new nest.
 The eastern phoebe will lay anywhere from three to seven pure white eggs.

 The eastern phoebe’s diet consists mostly of moths that they catch in mid-air (a common trait of flycatchers), as well as other insects like spiders, millipedes and grasshoppers.
 They also will occasionally eat small fruit.